-Oh today you are in for a real treat!
+Oh, today you are in for a real treat!
 We head to Mpumalanga for Brad and Leigh’s intimate wedding.
 The two tied the knot in September this year, under a big tree surrounded by 70 of their loved ones.
-Brad and Leigh wanted a “relaxed vibe” and for their guests to feel at home, as if it was just a warm family gathering.
-As with most weddings theirs were quite eventful, with a fire breaking out at 11pm not too far away from the venue.
+Brad and Leigh wanted a “relaxed vibe” and for their guests to feel at home, as if it were just a warm family gathering.
+As with most weddings theirs was quite eventful, with a fire breaking out at 11 pm not too far away from the venue.

 Tell us your love story.

 We met through a mutual friend at a crazy, crowded party in April 2008.
 Brad says he knew at that moment that I was ‘the one’.
 Two and a bit years later, and 10 000 feet in the air, Brad got down on one knee (we were like two excited hillbillies flying business class for the first time) and he proposed.
 We were on our way to see family, and a holiday in Europe.
 He’d planned to propose at a super fancy restaurant in Paris, but we had only flown as far as the the Congo (we think) when he popped the question.
 I thought he was joking at first, but when he revealed the ring, which he’d smuggled on board in his hand luggage, I said yes.
 Obviously.
 I didn’t sleep a wink.